Zettlr/zettlr-docs/docs/en/academic/citations.md

 The above example would render the bibliography with a negative indentation of minus one centimetre.
 Additionally it'll apply an overall indentation of half a centimetre (relative to the page margins, so if your left page margin is set to 3 centimetres, the bibliography paragraphs will be offset 3.5 centimetres as opposed to the normal paragraphs, which are offset only 3 centimetres).
 The last value (`parskip`) controls the spacing _between_ paragraphs, so each one will be 10 millimetres away from each other.

 Simply start from there, maybe search for more lengths to tweak and adjust these lengths to your liking.

+## Controlling Pandoc Citeproc with the YAML frontmatter

+You can control certain aspects of Pandoc Citeproc with a few variables that you can set in your YAML frontmatter.
+Make sure to read the [corresponding page](../core/yaml-frontmatter.md) to see, e.g., how to change the language of your references list.